ucasdp/Dhaka/README.md

 relative_expression: should be 0 or 1. refer publication for formulation

+activation: should be either 'sigmoid' or 'relu'.
+Default: 'sigmoid'

 Outputs

 encoded features will be saved in output_datafile.txt : Rows=cells, Cols=Latent dims